• Home

 We wanted our poles to be at least 8’ tall to allow for the lights to swag and hang down without hitting our taller friends in the head.
 They’re going 2’ into the ground, thus 10’ long poles.

-1. Dig the holes For the Posts.
+1. Dig the holes for the posts.

 close-up of someone using a post hole digger to dig a hole for an in-ground string light pole to hang patio lights, how to string lights across backyard